violin maker - teacher

 Today I’m fortunate enough to live in Hilo, Hawaiʻi where I continue to make high-end instruments in the Cremonese tradition.
 I also offer repairs, restoration and sound adjustments for all bowed instruments.
 Every musician deserves to have their instrument in the best condition possible, as for sound and playability.

-When I’m not near the workbench, I am hiking or scuba diving with my wife Lillian, absorbing inspiration from nature.
-Playing with my daughter at the park or beach.
-I attend concerts at the Hawaiʻi Symphony Orchestra and occasional chamber music events.
+When I’m not near the workbench, I am playing with my daughter at the park or beach.
+Hiking or scuba diving with my wife Lillian, absorbing inspiration from nature. .
+Attend concerts at the Hawaiʻi Symphony Orchestra and occasional chamber music events.

 My Philosophy